Plateau tiger salamander: Habitat and distribution

+The plateau tiger salamander is typically considered endemic to Mexico, although its range might extend to the United States.
+They have a wide geographic distribution, ranging from Chihuahua in the north, to Durango in the south, and to Jalisco in the west.
 Its natural habitat is grassland, including sparse forest and semiarid grassland.
 Breeding takes place in a range of aquatic habitats: deep volcanic lakes, shallow vernal pools, artificial cattle ponds, and intermittent, fish-free stream pools.
-It exhibits facultative paedomorphosis.
+In the highlands of central Mexico, the plateau tiger salamander inhabits ponds and small streams in tropical deciduous forests or in pine oak forests.